Creative-Handshake/Object-Detection/README.md

 # Object-Detection
-Object Detection in Python using OpenCV and trained with Tensorflow
+Object Detection in Python using OpenCV.